SUCCESS IS

 About Our Program

-• Students who would like to begin the program in the fall must have the application and all supporting documents on file by the May Deadline.
+• Students who would like to begin the program in the fall must have the application and all supporting documents on file by the April 10, 2026 deadline.

-• Required HESI Exam by the May Deadline.
+• Required TEAS Exam by the April Deadline.

 • Applications will be reviewed, and a new class will be selected around the first week of June.

-• In order to be selected for the fall class, we encourage students to complete Anatomy & Physiology I and II, along with Medical Terminology, prior to the start of the program.
+• In order to be selected for the fall class, we recommend students to complete Anatomy & Physiology I and II, along with Medical Terminology, prior to the start of the program.

-• All shots, CPR, and Criminal Background check will be completed through American Data Base/Complio.
+• All immunizations, CPR, and Criminal Background check will be completed through American Data Base/Complio.

 • *Must have all three hepatitis-B immunizations prior to beginning of the program.